Medical expert of the article

 Stages

-Modern practitioners use the new classification that WHO developed.
+Modern practitioners use a new classification developed by WHO.
 Cervical dysplasia is defined as CIN of three degrees depending on the severity of the process:

-- Changes in the cellular structure are insignificant.
-This is a mild degree of dysplasia or CIN I. Diagnosis needs to be clarified through laboratory tests and screening.
+- The changes in the cellular structure are minor.
+This is low-grade dysplasia or CIN I. The diagnosis needs to be clarified with laboratory tests and screening examination.

-- The cellular structure of the epithelium is subject to a pronounced transformation.
-This is dysplasia of the cervix in the middle degree of severity of the process or CIN II.
+- The cellular structure of the epithelium is subject to pronounced transformation.
+This is cervical dysplasia of moderate severity or CIN II.

-- A typical picture for CIN III is visible pathological changes in two-thirds of the epithelial layers.
-Morphology and function of cells are clearly violated, this stage is diagnosed as severe (CIN of severe degree).
-It may not yet be cancer, but the diagnosis is defined as the boundary between carcinoma in situ and a neglected form of oncology.
+- The typical picture for CIN III is visible pathological changes in two-thirds of the epithelial layers.
+The morphology and functions of the cells are clearly impaired, this stage is diagnosed as severe (severe CIN).
+This may not yet be cancer, but the diagnosis is defined as the border between carcinoma in situ and an advanced form of oncology.

-Dysplasia of the cervix should not be confused with another nosology - erosion.
-According to the ICD 10 classification, erosion is a defect of the epithelial cover, fixed in the XIV class under code N 86.
-The terminological definition of "cervical dysplasia" was adopted back in 1953, then at the First Congress of Exfoliative Cytology in 1965 this term was approved .After 10 years in 1975, another international forum was held (II Congress on pathological changes in the cervix uteri).
+Cervical dysplasia should not be confused with another nosology - erosion.
+According to the ICD 10 classification, erosion is a defect of the epithelial cover, recorded in class XIV under code N 86.
+The terminological definition of "cervical dysplasia" was adopted back in 1953, then at the First Congress of Exfoliative Cytology in 1965 this term was approved.
+Ten years later, in 1975, another international forum was held (II Congress on Pathological Changes in the Cervical Cervical Diseases).

-It was decided to refer to dysplasia of the cervix Cervical Intraepithelial Neoplasia (CIN).
-Or CIN.
+It was decided to call cervical dysplasia Cervical Intraepithelial Neoplasia (CIN). or CIN.
 Cervical intraepithelial neoplasia as a diagnosis was divided into 3 degrees:

-- 3 degree - severe, carcinoma in situ was added (initial, preinvasive stage).
+- Grade 3 – severe, carcinoma in situ (initial, preinvasive stage) added.

-In the generally accepted classification of ICD 10, the diagnosis of cervical dysplasia is recorded in this way:
+In the generally accepted classification ICD 10, the diagnosis of cervical dysplasia is recorded as follows:

 1. Class XIV, code N87

-- N87.2 - pronounced dysplasia of the cervix of the uterus (CIN without additional specification), not elsewhere classified.
-This code excludes the CIN III degree.
+- N87.2 - overt cervical dysplasia NOS (CIN not elsewhere specified), not elsewhere classified.
+This code excludes CIN grade III.

-Carcinoma in the initial stage (in situ) is denoted by the code D06 or as cervical intraepithelial neoplasia (CIN) of the third degree.
+Carcinoma in situ is designated by the code D06 or as cervical intraepithelial neoplasia (CIN) grade III.

 Complications and consequences

 The consequences of CIN are directly related to the diagnosed stage of the disease.
-In general, most women take care of their health and regularly consult a doctor for the purpose of preventive examinations.
-This greatly affects the risk of malignancy of dysplasia.
-According to statistics, 95% of the fair sex, who are under the supervision of a gynecologist, successfully cope with such ailment as dysplasia of the cervix.
+In general, most women take care of their health and regularly visit a doctor for preventive examinations.
+This significantly affects the risk of malignancy of dysplasia.
+According to statistics, 95% of the fair sex under the supervision of a gynecologist successfully cope with such an ailment as cervical dysplasia.

 Dysplasia is a characteristic transformation of the cellular tissue of the cervical epithelium.
-Accordingly, the diagnosis is aimed at determining changes in the structure of endocervical cells.
+Accordingly, diagnostics are aimed at determining changes in the structure of endocervical cells.

 Diagnosis of CIN (cervical dysplasia) is based on 7 signs that determine the morphology of the cellular structure:

-- How much the size of the nucleus of the cell increases
+- How much does the size of the cell nucleus increase?

-- Changes in the shape of the kernel.
+- Changes in the shape of the nucleus.

-- How the density of the color of the nucleus increases.
+- How the density of the nucleus' color increases.

 - Characteristics of mitoses.